dschultz0/pysfn/README.md

 ```

 A few items to note with this result:
-* To avoid name conflicts when the CDK generates the flow, I've added an ID suffix to each stage.
+* To avoid name conflicts when the CDK generates the constructs, I've added an ID suffix to each stage.
 * I treat the `register` object within the payload as my version of `locals()` to maintain a clean
   view of the current set of vars.
 The first step copies the inputs into the register.
-* After this we address any optional parameters defined in the function signature.
+* After this, we address any optional parameters defined in the function signature.
 If they aren't present,
   we set the default value.
 * This function sets defaults for two `uri` values which we set using Pass states.
 * The if operations are converted to Choice states with the appropriate conditions.
 Note that in the case
-  of the first Choice, we've the logic inserts a more complex condition to mimic Python boolean type coercion.
+  of the first and last Choice states, the logic inserts a complex condition to mimic Python boolean type coercion.
 * Each call to a Lambda function is followed by a generated Pass state to move the results into the register.

 ## About Lambdas...